simoncrowe/python-query-filter/README.md

 Inspired by the more class-based [QueryableList](https://github.com/kata198/QueryableList).

 ### Use Case
-This package is best suited to nested, heterogeneous data.
-Collections of flat, homogeneous dictionaries or objects are easier to filter with list comprehensions or generator expressions.
+This package is best suited to nested, heterogeneous data that one might find in a serialised HTTP response body.

 ### Install
 ```sh